-Furthermore, as the election process began, there were arguments over the election date.
+Problems with the election began in late 2008 with a dispute over the election date.
 On February 3, 2009, Afghanistan's Independent Election Commission (IEC) set August 20, 2009, as the election date (a change from a date mandated by Article 61 of the Constitution as April 21, 2009, in order to allow at least 30 days before Karzai's term expired on May 22, 2009).
-The IEC decision on the latter date cited Article 33 of the Constitution as mandating universal accessibility to the voting-and saying that the April 21 date was precluded by difficulties in registering voters, printing ballots, training staff, advertising the elections, and the dependence on international donor funding, in addition to the security questions.
+The IEC decision on the latter date cited Article 33 of the Constitution as mandating universal accessibility to the voting-and saying that the April 21 date was precluded by difficulties in registering voters, printing ballots, training staff, advertising the elections, and the dependence on international donor funding, in addition to the security questions.15